 JOISBER: Everyone who can earn money in dollars will do it or will try to.
-I know many young and not so young people using Internet in many ways to make money online.
+I know many young and not so young people using the Internet in many ways to make money online.
 Platforms such as Upwork, Fiverr or even PTC portals represent an alternative for those who are trying to survive in this country.
-Is not massive, but is highly increasing.
+It is not massive but it is highly increasing.

-Unfortunately on the Internet are also a lot of scam or tricky business and the same desperation to get the head out of the water make Venezuela more susceptible to get one of those traps.
+Unfortunately on the Internet are also a lot of scams or tricky businesses and the same desperation to get the head out of the water makes Venezuela more susceptible to get one of those traps.

 JESSICA: I work with freelancer sites and I have to say that it has been a huge help for me, because by making little or big jobs I can earn dollars, in Venezuela, there is a change control, so, If I earn $5 I can do a lot of things, actually.
 Thanks to freelancer sites I can help my family by buying meat once a month, with $20 I can buy the meat for a month.
 However, with my jobs online I actually earn more money than a person who has a minimum wage, so I am very grateful with this website and I am really happy for taking that English course 5 years ago…

 In my case, I live with my parents so they take care of everything, but as I said, sometimes I help buying meat and some things, however, I use most of my earnings on personal things and right now I am saving money because I want to leave the country when I get my degree.
 Obviously is not the same for everyone and I am pretty sure that there are some other Venezuelans over there working with various freelancer sites like Upwork and living from it.

 Talk about inflation: how is the bolivar declining, and how does it affect you?